robsontenorio/marina/swarm/README.md

 - A project on GitHub.
 - A brand-new VPS.
 - A domain name registered on Cloudflare.
-- Be comfortable with Docker
+- Be comfortable with Docker.
-  Be comfortable GitHub Actions.
+- Be comfortable GitHub Actions.

 ## Important